thanhanle/CSGO-cfg/README.md

-# CSGO-cfg
+# tal's autoexec.cfg
-my configs and settings
+my configs and settings on 1980x1080